KatavinaNguyen/data-center-staffing-optimization-simulator/README.md

 **← KEY CONFIGURABLE PARAMETERS →**

-Each config file defines how incidents are generated, how engineers are scheduled, and how routing decisions are made:
+Each config file defines how incidents are generated, how engineers are scheduled, and how routing decisions are made.

 `engineers:`
 Number of L1, L2, and L3 engineers per shift.